Resume Sections: How to Organize Your Resume

 • The length of your resume will depend on your experience.
 Keep your resume to one page when you have less than 10 years of experience, and expand it to two pages when you have more.

 Remember that a resume should reflect your unique story.
 Using both the required and optional sections, build a document that explains what you’ve done and your larger career aims.
-Let’s look at how three different applicants might organize their resume sections:
+Consider how three different applicants might organize their resume sections:

 Career changer resume sections

-A career changer has a specific career outcome in mind and may have taken additional steps, such as completing a professional certificate, to help achieve it.
-They may also want to use a resume objective to explain the reason behind their career change, helping a recruiter make sense of their story.
+As a career changer, you have a specific career outcome in mind and may have taken additional steps, such as completing a professional certificate, to help achieve it.
+You may also want to use a resume objective to explain the reason behind your career change, helping a recruiter make sense of your story.

 • Header